How to add animations and transitions

-In this lesson, you’ll learn how to bring your videos to life using animations, motion elements, and scene transitions in HeyGen.
+In this lesson, you will learn how to bring your videos to life using animations, motion elements, and scene transitions in HeyGen.
 These tools help your content feel more dynamic, polished, and engaging, without requiring any external editing software.

 Animate elements in your scenes